Discover the Great Outdoors: 27 Epic Road Trips From Tulsa

 11. Osage Hills State Park

-Osage Hills State Park has been a favorite for many people to go hiking, camping, and mountain biking in the Osage Hills.
+Osage Hills State Park is a good place to go hiking, camping, and mountain biking.
 Sand Creek Falls Trail is one of the popular hikes.
-It’s an easy hike offering beautiful views of the falls and then a bluff overlook behind the group camp area.
+It’s an easy trail offering views of the little falls.
+Behind the group camp area is a bluff overlook.

 12. Oklahoma City Bricktown